 4. Share Your Wisdom

-There are those who may not know what you do, but would benefit from your expertise.
-Maybe you’re great at setting up a blog or you could give advise on caring for a baby.
+There are those who may not know what you do but would benefit from your expertise.
+Maybe you’re great at setting up a blog or you could give advice on caring for a baby.
 Sharing your expertise may help someone to grow personally.
 Offering knowledge to those who will use it, is the gift that keeps on giving.

 5. Send a Thank You Card